Sitting in the sunshine, playing footy, watching ducks on a lake, finding a flower that you recognise…

 - Download or order our conversation club resource “Let’s talk about parks”.
-A pack of 40 A5 cards with lots of full colour photos and ESOL exercises to explore the diversity of parks and what to prompt discussion of what is available locally. (image 3 and 4 ideally small size, if that looks odd then just photo 3)
+A pack of 40 A5 cards with lots of full colour photos and ESOL exercises to explore the diversity of parks and what to prompt discussion of what is available locally.

 - Interested in Berlin, haben Sie Interesse an Berlin?